Show All Answers

 This includes pickup of brush and limbs, large/bulky items such as stoves, refrigerators, water heaters, sofas, etc. which cannot normally be loaded into the back of a standard garbage truck.
 Items must be placed in the right of way, but off the pavement, front of your property prior to collection.
 Bulk, brush and metal must be placed in separate piles.
 We do NOT collect items from unimproved Lots.

-If you have bulk items/Yard Debris that need to be disposed from May 1 through September 30 you can drop them off at the Town's bulk item collection site ( permit/sticker is required), located across from Nags Head's Public Works complex.
+If you have bulk items/yard debris that need to be disposed from May 1 through September 30 you can drop them off at the Town's bulk item collection site ( permit/sticker is required), located across from Nags Head's Public Services complex.
 This collection site is open Mondays and Thursdays 9 a.m. until 3:30 p.m., and Saturdays all year long from 9 a.m. until 3 p.m.
 If these times are not convenient for you, you can take them to the Dare County Landfill in Stumpy Point.
 You can call the landfill at 252-473-6339 for more information.

 You are welcomed to call us 252-441-1122 or send us an email.
 Be sure to let us know the serial number and location of the cart as well as your name and phone number so we can determine if the cart is repairable.